Writings

 Every so often I get phoned up by someone wanting to undertake an evaluation for the first time.
 One day as an exercise, I decided to jot down everything I tend to say to them.

 As part of a job evaluating a particular collaborative venture, I was asked to find out what had been written about networks, partnerships and all that.
-The original version of this download was product of that.
-Since then with the help and support of other colleagues, I've edited it down to the rather more coherent piece you can get here.
+The original version of this document was product of that.
+Despite its age (2003), the contents have remained use and with the help and support of other colleagues, I've edited it down to the rather more coherent piece you can get here.
+I wish to acknowledge the work of Myrnal Mandal.
+Her insights in this field are second to none.

 I was asked a while ago to describe the key features of action research.
 And this was the result.
 I still don't think it quite gets there, but it's a good start.
 Actually I think THE key feature is the quality of relationships.
 "Ordinary" research tends to emphasise more the quality of questions.
 As someone said to me the other day when I made that distinction, good quality relationships actually allow you to ask better questions.
 Nice point I thought.